Biography

 Katrina’s experience includes:

-• Obtaining dismissal of three putative class actions alleging landfills emitted nuisance odors before class certification practice.
+- Obtaining dismissal before class certification practice of three putative class actions alleging landfills emitted nuisance odors.

-• Serving as ESA counsel to the developers of the Mountain Valley Pipeline — a $5 billion, 304-mile FERC jurisdictional pipeline extending from Wetzel County, West Virginia to Pittsylvania County, Virginia.
+- Serving as Endangered Species Act counsel to the developers of the Mountain Valley Pipeline — a $5 billion, 304-mile FERC jurisdictional pipeline extending from Wetzel County, West Virginia, to Pittsylvania County, Virginia.

 Education